This Winter Science post, How to Make Snow Candy, is a delicious lesson. Teaching this Chemistry lesson is 100% guaranteed to create a reaction!

 Our first attempt to make Snow Candy: To be honest, the first time we did this experiment, it did not work.
 We ended up with a maple syrup slushie.

-I did not have a candy thermometer, so even though I boiled the syrup until I saw it starting to bubble, I still did not boil it long enough.
+I did not have a candy thermometer, so even though I boiled the syrup until we saw it starting to bubble, I still hadn’t boiled it long enough.

 Our second attempt to make Snow Candy: The second time we did this experiment, we boiled the maple syrup longer to make sure it was hot enough.

-Once the syrup started to bubble, while continuously stirring it so as not to burn, we continued to boil it over medium heat, for another 3-4 minutes.
+Once the syrup started to bubble, (continuously stir, so as not to burn) we continued to boil it over medium heat, for another 3-4 minutes.